 Why Did I Pick the Wye Valley Challenge?

-I was basically looking for something that was quite difficult, but not something where I could end up lost and potentially dead.
+I was basically looking for something that was quite difficult that I can learn a lot from.
+Just not so difficult where I could end up lost and potentially dead.
 So this seemed to work the best.
 I had originally planned on doing the Jurassic Coast Challenge, but I’ve simply gone with the Wye Valley one due to the dates working better.
 The middle of August just works a little better for us.

 Ultimately they’re the same thing.
 They’re both 100km, they just take you on different routes.
 I only wish they were loops.
 Instead, I’m going to have to get Rachel to come and pick me up once I’m done.
 For her sake, I hope that’s not 4am.
 But we do live pretty close to both the start and finish.
 Which is part of the reason I’ve gone with this instead of the South Coast Challenge.
 That and it being the 6 weeks holiday, and I’m not paying for a hotel during that period.